Get ready to pour some variety into your career

 - Workplace health and safety

 Tuition and resource fees

 Eligible students study this course absolutely free.
 If you are not eligible you can expect to pay $901.30.

 Next course dates:

-(additional hours in the restaurant will be allocated to you as a roster to assist you in developing your practical service skills)
+- Additional hours in the restaurant for lunch and dinner service will be allocated to you as a roster to assist you in developing your practical service skill

 Help using our online application:

 You will need to have the evidence requirements (opens in a new tab) and relevant documents ready to upload with your application.
 See our guide for applying using our online system (1 MB) (PDF document - opens in a new tab) .

 This course includes both online study and on-campus practical and theory classes.

 Once enrolled, you will receive information about how to login to our eCampus and you will need to complete a literacy and numeracy quiz to show you can study online.
 Your study will involve accessing content online for 1 study module, followed by a series of online quiz assessments to test your knowledge.